wil92/vpn2go-frontend/README.md

 ## Production server

-Setup the port environment variable, `PORT_FRONTEND=4004`.
+Setup the next environment variable `PORT_FRONTEND=4004`.
 Then start the project with docker: `docker-compose up -d`

 ## Build